luna404/HeRAMS-UserManual/UserGuide_en.md

 <span align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='tip'></img>
-	<i>Note: The number of buttons visible to you depend on your access rights to a specific project is likely to vary from one project to another</i>
+	<i>downloadThe number of buttons visible to you depend on your access rights to a specific project is likely to vary from one project to another</i>
 </p>

 #### Project Permissions